 Psychologically speaking, the first chakra links to your Right to Have.

 The Chakras are energy centers but they have a relationship to our actual physical body.
-The Muladhara associates with most dense physical body parts such as legs, feet, bones and large intestine.
+The Muladhara is associated with the densest physical body parts such as legs, feet, bones, and large intestine.